The Council meeting consists of all

 Council but must put their question in writing to

-than midday, seven clear working days before the day of the
+twelve clear working days before the day of the meeting.
+Guidance

 here and a register is kept of questions